Jeff-Ashear/-liri-node-app/README.md

 -Axios will be used to access:
 	-Bands In Town
 			-OMBD
-	-The user will be able to input one of four text commands to pull results from the API’s
+	-The user will be able to input one of three text commands to pull results from the API’s

 2. How the app is organized: